radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/BSIT/1YEAR/12SEM/COMPROG12/COMPROG12LECPRELIMch21.md

 int myAge;

-An uninitialized variable contains an unknown value called a garbage value.
+An uninitialized variable contains an unknown value called a **garbage value**.
 Java protects you from inadvertently using the garbage value that is stored in an uninitialized variable.
 For example, if you attempt to display garbage or use it as part of a calculation, you receive an error message stating that the variable might not have been initialized, and the program will not compile.

 You can declare multiple variables of the same type in separate statements.
 You also can declare two or more variables of the same type in a single statement by separating the variable declarations with a comma, as shown in the following statement: